sayanlp99/todo-graphql/README.md

 - **GraphQL**: A query language for your API, and a runtime for executing those queries.
 - **Sequelize**: An ORM for Node.js that supports PostgreSQL among other databases.
 - **PostgreSQL**: A powerful, open-source relational database system.
+- **Redis**: A source-available, in-memory storage, used as a distributed, in-memory key–value database, cache, with durability.
 - **JWT (JSON Web Tokens)**: A standard for securely transmitting information between parties as a JSON object.
 - **dotenv**: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.